Ibexian/EastMeetsKitchen/_posts/2016-07-11-charcoal-ice-cream.md

   feature: 215-1.jpg
 ---

-I first saw charcoal being used in food when I was visitng Japan in 2015.
-I was visitng a farmers' market (surprise, surprise) by United Nations University and saw charcoal as an option in smoothies.
+I first saw charcoal being used in food when I was visiting Japan in 2015.
+I was visiting a farmers' market (surprise, surprise) by United Nations University and saw charcoal as an option in smoothies.
 I saw them in breads and cookies and was intrigued by the color more than anything.
 I guess I was a bit curious at whether consuming charcoal was a good idea or not, but I assumed it was ok since it was in so many products.

 <figure class="half">
 <img src="/images/215-14.jpg">
 <img src="/images/215-15.jpg">
+ <figcaption> Japan 2015 </figcaption>
 </figure>

 So cut to 2016 when I'm seeing charcoal ice cream all over Instagram, I decide I wanted to do a recipe on it that would both be vegan and refined sugar-free.
 It's a big feat, but I knew the ice cream would taste good.
 But first, let's go back to what exactly is activated charcoal and is it actually safe to eat?